Estimation and Inference for Synthetic Control Methods with Spillover Effects: Monte Carlo Simulations

 \subsection{Test for treatment effects}

-In this section we compare test procedures against the null hypothesis $H_0:\alpha_1=0$, i.e. the treatment effect is zero.
+In this section we compare test procedures against the null hypothesis $H_0:\alpha_1=0$, i.e., the treatment effect is zero.
 The results are shown in Table \ref{empirical size under null} and Table \ref{empirical size under alternative}.
 The DGP is exactly the same as in Section \ref{stationary simulation} (the stationary case), except that $\alpha_1=0$ (the null) for Table \ref{empirical size under null} and $\alpha_1=5$ (the alternative) for Table \ref{empirical size under alternative}.
-Placebo test is as in \cite{Abadie2003} and \cite{Hahn2017}.
+Placebo test is as in \cite{Abadie2010} and \cite{Hahn2017}.
 Andrews' test is as in \cite{Andrews2003}.
 SP is the spillover-adjust test proposed in Section \ref{spillover effect test}.

-Among the three testing procedures, SP test has correct sizes and outperforms the other two methods in power.
-Placebo test has correct sizes in some cases but has lower power, and Andrews' test over-rejects under null.
+Among the three testing procedures, SP test has mostly correct sizes and outperforms the other two methods in power.
+The placebo test has correct sizes in some cases but has lower power, and Andrews' test over-rejects under the null.
 The reasons are discussed in Section \ref{discussion on other methods}.

 It is worth mentioning that Andrews' test and SP test may experience over-rejection in cases with small $T$.
 For example, in the case with $(N,T)=(50,15)$ in Table \ref{empirical size under null}, Andrews' test rejects the null 14.1\% of the time in \emph{No spillover effects}, and SP test rejects the null 10.9\% of the time in \emph{Concentrated spillover effects}.
 This is because Andrews-type tests rely on variation across time periods to deliver valid inference, and may experience over-rejection when it observes insufficient variation.